freenas/freenas-docs/userguide/tasks.rst

 Limiting Replication Times
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :guilabel:`Schedule` :guilabel:`Begin` and :guilabel:`End` times in
+The :guilabel:`Schedule`, :guilabel:`Begin`, and :guilabel:`End` times
-a replication task make it possible to restrict when replication is
+in a replication task make it possible to restrict when replication is
 allowed.
 These times can be set to only allow replication after business
 hours, or at other times when disk or network activity will not slow
 down other operations like snapshots or :ref:`Scrub Tasks`.
 The default